-Illinois is dramatically expanding the Caregiver Connections Workforce!
+Illinois is Dramatically Expanding the Caregiver Connections Workforce

 We believe if consultants are growing, then they are helping the providers, families and communities they serve grow, too.
 We are dedicated to growing the team and working in a way that centers racial equity, diversity and inclusion.
-Caregiver Connections provides a nurturing infrastructure of support to our consultants, including reflective supervision, mentoring and a ongoing professional development.
+Caregiver Connections provides a nurturing infrastructure of support to our consultants, including reflective supervision, mentoring and an ongoing professional development.

-Join the Team
+Join the Team Current Job Openings

-The Early Childhood Mental Health Consultant (MHC) will provide ongoing, relationship based mental health consultation, technical assistance, training and referral services to Early Care and Education (ECE) providers working with children ages birth to age 5 and their families within the communities served.
+The Early Childhood Mental Health Consultant (MHC) will provide ongoing, relationship-based mental health consultation, technical assistance, training, and referral services to Early Care and Education (ECE) providers working with children ages birth to age 5 and their families within the communities served.
 The MHC will provide/facilitate pertinent training to ECE providers and others within the communities served, and on a statewide basis.
 The MHC will work proactively within their respective communities to improve and facilitate understanding and collaboration between the ECE field and the Infant and Early Childhood Mental Health field, and to promote community understanding of and support for child and family mental health.
 Demonstrates an ability to apply trauma-informed principles and a racial equity and social justice lens; and integrates them into daily practice.
-Communicates effectively and promotes collaborative problem solving by demonstrating care and respect in considering the diverse experiences and perspectives of others.
+Communicates effectively and promotes collaborative problem-solving by demonstrating care and respect in considering the diverse experiences and perspectives of others.

 Consultation & Referral